yannvon/higgs-boson/README.md

 ### Step 9: Creation of run.py

 Finally we took our code from our testing pipelines and exported it to the `run.py` script.
-If you want to replicate our results you can simply download the data set into the /data folder and run this script as follows:
+If you want to replicate our results you can simply download the data set into the /data folder and run this script from inside the subdirectory as follows:

 ```bash
 $ python3 run.py